Mono

 Note: I use neovim.
 The following has not been tested with regular vim.

-To set up neovim integration, first install CoC, version v0.0.81.
+To set up neovim integration, I use CoC.

 If you use plugged, add the following line to your init.nvim: